 Each Spanish region may increase the tax allowance amounts for these groups at will.
-For example, Andalucia followed Madrid and Valencia in raising its exemption limit in 2018.
+For example, Valenciana, Andalucía, and Cataluña all provide significant inheritance tax reductions for spouses and children.
 Therefore, it’s worth checking with regional authorities to work out exactly how much Spanish inheritance tax you owe.

 Inheritance tax for spouses

 Currently, there are no blanket exemptions between spouses, as is the case in other countries.
-Where a married couple are both resident in Spain, the surviving spouse may become fully liable for the worldwide assets inherited from the deceased, subject to any available allowances and reliefs.
+When a married couple lives in Spain, the surviving spouse may become fully liable for the worldwide assets inherited from the deceased, subject to any available allowances and reliefs.

 Tax exemptions on property